Fairledger/chaincode-investigator/README.md

 You must select a cc before you are able to use the rest of the tool.

 ###Network
-This panel allows you to set which peer tp run your query or invoke against and set its enrollID.
+This panel allows you to set which peer tp run your query or invoke against and set its enrollId.
-The SDK will have registered 1 enrollID per peer during deployment.
+The SDK will have registered 1 enrollId per peer during deployment.
 By default, selecting a new peer will also select its registered user.

 ###Tests